 Company law requires the directors to prepare financial statements for each financial year.
-Under that law and the AIM Rules of the London Stock Exchange the directors have elected to prepare the financial statements of the company in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union ("EU").
+Under that law and the AIM Rules of the London Stock Exchange the directors have elected to prepare the financial statements of the company in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.

-The financial statements are required by law and IFRS adopted by the EU to present fairly the financial position and performance of the company.
+The financial statements are required by law and international accounting standards in conformity with the requirements of the Companies Act 2006 to present fairly the financial position and performance of the company.
 The Companies Act 2006 provides in relation to such financial statements that references in the relevant part of that Act to financial statements giving a true and fair view are references to their achieving a fair presentation.